joeykhtx/SneakerheadQuizGame/README.md

 Heads up:
 - Coding indentation follows PEP8 style guide for python through out the project.<br/>
 - \n : tells the program to print an empty line.
+- f : Used infront of a string allowing variable to be used.

 <h2>Languages and Utilities Used</h2>